Mason–Dixon Trail

-The Mason-Dixon Trail is a 193 mi hiking trail that begins at the Appalachian Trail in south-central Pennsylvania, continues through northeastern Maryland and northern Delaware, and re-enters Pennsylvania shortly before ending at Chadds Ford.
+The Mason–Dixon Trail is a 193 mi hiking trail that begins at the Appalachian Trail in south-central Pennsylvania, continues through northeastern Maryland and northern Delaware, and re-enters Pennsylvania shortly before ending at Chadds Ford.
 It is named for the historic Mason–Dixon line, which it crosses twice.
 About one-third of the route follows roads through rural areas, but the rest is on traditional footpaths.
 The trail also traverses many tracts of private land, at which passage for hikers has been arranged with owners.
 This results in occasional relocations.
-The trail takes hikers through a variety or rural and semi-urban landscapes, with most of the route in Pennsylvania featuring farmlands and forested areas, and most of the route in Maryland and Delaware featuring historic sites and small towns.
+The trail takes hikers through a variety of rural and semi-urban landscapes, with most of the route in Pennsylvania featuring farmlands and forested areas, and most of the route in Maryland and Delaware featuring historic sites and small towns.